Rushannn/ng-patterns/libs/design-patterns/strategy/example/README.md

-# cards-list
+# tasks-list

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test cards-list` to execute the unit tests.
+Run `nx test tasks-list` to execute the unit tests.